coder11125/oh-my-git/README.md

 (OMG) 🤓 Nerd Error hidden: Run omg push -u origin main to solve it
 ```

-But maybe you're a masochist and want to see the raw git error.
+But maybe you're a purist and want to see the raw git error.
 We support that too:

 ```bash
 $ omg push --verbose